mamy-CS/llm-d/guides/workload-autoscaling/README.md

 1. **Gateway control plane**: Configure and deploy your [Gateway control plane](../prereq/gateway-provider/README.md) (Istio) before installation.

-2. **Prometheus monitoring stack**: WVA requires Prometheus to be accessible for metric collection. **WVA requires HTTPS connections to Prometheus** - HTTP-only Prometheus will cause WVA to fail.
+2. **Prometheus monitoring stack**: WVA requires Prometheus to be accessible for metric collection. **WVA requires HTTPS connections to Prometheus**.
 The monitoring setup depends on your platform:
    - **OpenShift**: User Workload Monitoring should be enabled (see [OpenShift monitoring docs](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/monitoring/configuring-user-workload-monitoring))
    - **GKE**: An in-cluster Prometheus instance is required (GMP does not expose HTTP API).
 See [GKE configuration](#gke) below for setup instructions.
    - **Kind/Minikube**: Install Prometheus with TLS/HTTPS configuration.
 See [Kind/Minikube configuration](#other-kubernetes-platforms-kind-minikube-etc) below for installation and TLS setup instructions.